akil-23/crop-connect/README.md

 This a website built with React and JS.

-Only requirement to run this in your eenvironment is the need of NPM and TypeScript
+Only requirement to run this in your environment is the need of NPM and TypeScript

 After making any changes please do commit the changes!!